 Supervision at the PK-6 Building begins at 7:40 a.m.
-The gym is open at 7:40 for students to wait until 8:00 a.m. to go to their classrooms.
+Students SHOULD NOT arrive before 7:40 am.
+The gym is open at 7:40 for students to wait until 7:55 a.m. to go to their classrooms.
 Students in the gym are expected to stay seated and speak in conversational volume.
-Once in the gym, students may only exit with staff permission and when the 8:00 bell rings.
-Students may utilize personal electronic devices and are expected to abide by the district technology policy.
+Once in the gym, students may only exit with staff permission and when the 7:55 bell rings.
+Students may utilize personal electronic devices and are expected to abide by the district technology policy until 7:55 a.m..
 Earbuds or headphones must be utilized if listening to audio content.
 There is no food or drink allowed in either gym.

 Students who eat breakfast at school may come at 7:40 a.m.
-An ideal arrival time for students using the supervision of a crossing guard is 8:00-8:05 a.m.
-The tardy bell rings at 8:10 a.m.
-Classroom instruction begins at 8:10 a.m.
+An ideal arrival time for students using the supervision of a crossing guard is 7:55-8:00 a.m.
+The tardy bell rings at 8:05 a.m.
+Classroom instruction begins at 8:05 a.m. and ends at 3:00 p.m.